Emergency Food Storage For Long Term Power Outages

 1. Food should be non-perishable.
 Foods include freeze-dried meals, canned goods, dried foods in bulk, or dried meat products like pemmican.
 These food materials can last for the long term, up to decades, if sealed properly, which means you will have food for even the worst-case scenarios.

-Morale will already be low, and kids or grandkids will likely be scared and unsure of what to do.
-When the future looks bleak, it doesn’t help to compound the issue by eating the same thing daily.
+When the future looks bleak, it doesn’t help by eating the same thing daily.

-Convenience is important, too, particularly immediately following the disaster when everyone is still adjusting to the new lifestyle.
 If you have food you can eat directly from its packaging without cooking it, be sure to utilize that.

-Canned tuna is good for this.
 Just open the package, and eat.
-There’s preparation or cooking involved.

 Canned Tuna